AKSKL/policies/Community_Guidelines.md

 Do not mention roles on the server, even if a role is set as mentionable.
 Do not mention a member excessively.

 ## Bugs
-Do not exploit bugs or issues with Discord or any of the bots on our server.
+Do not intentionally exploit bugs or issues with Discord or any of the bots on our server.
+Knowingly exploiting bugs in Discord or any of our bots in order to cause harm will result in a permanent ban from our community.

 ## Spam
 Do not post spam.
 Our definition of "spam" includes unsolicited advertising, [copypastas](https://www.urbandictionary.com/define.php?term=copypasta) and false PSAs.
 We also do not permit trolling of any kind in our community.